shane-et-al/git_slab/index.md

 Verify that the installation has succeeded by typing: `git --version`

 ## Windows
+[Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) (WSL) is a good piece of software.
+If you use WSL, you can follow the Linux instructions above.

-Download the Windows binary installer for the latest stable release from [https://git-scm.com/download/win](https://git-scm.com/download/win).
+To run git natively, download the Windows binary installer for the latest stable release from [https://git-scm.com/download/win](https://git-scm.com/download/win).

 Default settings should be fine.
 Once the installation is complete, open the special Git Bash terminal.
 This uses MinGW-w64's Bourne Shell command line interpreter which supports the same POSIX shell commands native to the Linux and OSX terminals.
 If you're familiar with the DOS style command line, most of the commands are different but the functionality is similar.